 = 82.64%

 The OEE value of a cell should be increased for effective production.
-For this cell as calculated above, the value of the OEE is 82.64%.
-This is a high value almost close to the world-class value which is at 85%.
-However, the ideal value should be 100%, and this will lead to “perfect product.”
-As have been highlighted earlier the value of the OEE entirely depends on the performance, the availability and the quality (Creech, 1994).
+For this cell, as calculated above, the value of the OEE is 82.64%.
+This is a high value, almost close to the world-class value, which is at 85%.
+However, the ideal value should be 100%, and this will lead to a “perfect product.”
+As has been highlighted earlier, the value of the OEE entirely depends on the performance, availability and quality (Creech, 1994).
 To improve this value, the value of the performance as a percentage should tend towards or close to 100%.
 As it has been calculated and seen above, the value of performance is a factor of the speed factor.
 That is the maximum production speed to the actual production speed.
-When the ratio of maximum production speed to the actual production speed is 1, then it follows that the performance is 1, which when translated into a percentage, would be 100% (Creech, 1994).
-It is usually advisable to have the performance at 100% for the value of OEE to increase even if the other two parameters; quality and availability are kept constant.
+When the ratio of maximum production speed to the actual production speed is 1, then it follows that the performance is 1, which, when translated into a percentage, would be 100% (Creech, 1994).
+It is usually advisable to have the performance at 100% for the value of OEE to increase even if the other two parameters, quality and availability, are kept constant.
 This ratio can be adjusted to one by increasing the number of employees.
-When employees are increased, working at a constant available time, then the maximum speed, and the actual production speed will be one.
-This should be given the priority to achieve maximum profit at the end (Creech, 1994).
+When employees are increased, working at a constant available time, then the maximum speed and the actual production speed will be one.
+This should be given priority to achieve maximum profit at the end (Creech, 1994).

-Again the value of OEE can be increased by considering the availability.
+Again, the value of OEE can be increased by considering the availability.
 The availability will be the total usable time available.
-This will be obtained by calculating all the lost times due to resting time and the breakdown time Houston, Archester; Dockstader, Steven, 1997).
-The availability can only be increased by minimizing all these loses.
+This will be obtained by calculating all the lost time due to resting time and the breakdown time Houston, Archester; Dockstader, Steven, 1997).
+The availability can only be increased by minimizing all these losses.
 To minimize these loses, then the company can reduce the maximum available time to some value closer to the actual production time.
-This can also be achieved by immediately replacing the worn out parts of a machine element so that the resting time due to breakdown can be minimized Houston, Archester; Dockstader, Steven, 1997).
-It is also possible that alternative equipment should be purchased and placed as stand by so that in cases of failures for the existing elements, the stand by components can be installed and used.
-This, however, is a very expensive alternative which when employed by the company, will not only lead to a lot of expenditure but also lower the profit.
+This can also be achieved by immediately replacing the worn-out parts of a machine element so that the resting time due to breakdown can be minimized Houston, Archester; Dockstader, Steven, 1997).
+It is also possible that alternative equipment should be purchased and placed as a stand-by so that in cases of failures for the existing elements, the stand-by components can be installed and used.
+This, however, is a very expensive alternative which, when employed by the company, will not only lead to a lot of expenditure but also lower the profit.
 It can, however, be considered as the second alternative in case the first alternative fails Houston, Archester; Dockstader, Steven, 1997).

-The third alternative which can be employed by the company to improve their value of OEE, the company can decide to increase the value of the quality factor, or what is known as the cell yield.
-This factor is a function of the actual products produced to the maximum allowable products which can be produced at a particular time Houston, Archester; Dockstader, Steven, 1997)..
+The third alternative that can be employed by the company to improve the value of OEE, the company can decide to increase the value of the quality factor, or what is known as the cell yield.
+This factor is a function of the actual products produced to the maximum allowable products which can be produced at a particular time Houston, Archester; Dockstader, Steven, 1997).
 To maximize this value then it implies that the total number of goods produced is equal to the total maximum allowable goods which can be produced at a particular time.
-For this to be achieved, then all the other remaining two factors like availability and performance must be considered.
+For this to be achieved, then all the other remaining two factors, like availability and performance, must be considered.
 This would be very expensive and will lead to reduced profits realized (Houston, Archester; Dockstader, Steven, 1997).

 1. Gubata, Joyce (2014).
 “Just-in-time Manufacturing”.
 Research starter’s Business.